Australia’s Energy Crisis: What You Need to Know

 Why are energy prices so high right now?

-How much higher will energy prices get?
+How much higher will energy prices rise?

 Is the energy crisis just happening in Australia?